 7. Funding request

-Are you using your business plan to obtain outside financing?
-If so, you need to define your funding needs in your document.
+If you plan on using your business plan to obtain outside financing, here’s your chance.
+Define your funding needs in this section of your plan.

-This section of your business plan should give the lowdown on your financing needs, plans for funding, and desired repayment terms.
+Knowing how to make a business plan to secure funding requires you to give the lowdown on your financing needs, plans for funding, and desired repayment terms.

 - How much funding do you need?